-Florida Bicycle Accident Lawyer
+Florida Bicycle & E-Bike Accident Lawyer

 For a free and confidential consultation, call us today toll-free at 1-800-299-8878 or use our online form.

-Common Causes of Florida Bicycle Accidents
+Common Causes of Florida Bicycle & E-Bike Accidents

-An automobile drivers’ carelessness is the most common cause of Florida bicycle accidents.
+An automobile driver’s carelessness is the most common cause of Florida bicycle accidents.
 Statistics show at least 50 percent of all bicycle fatalities occur due to crashes with motor vehicles.

 At any given moment, bicycle riders face the prospect of not being seen in time by an automobile driver.
 Often, drivers claim they didn’t notice a bike rider because of a turn in the road or the fact that the bicyclist was in their blind spot.
 Driver inattention also is a big culprit in bike collisions.
-Distracted driving that involves cell phones, text messaging or other kinds of activities that take a person’s eyes off the road can contribute to bicycle crashes.
+Distracted driving that involves cell phones, text messaging, or other kinds of activities that take a person’s eyes off the road can contribute to bicycle crashes.

 Additional reasons for bicycle accidents with automobile drivers include: